 If you enjoy walking you can try the Viking Coastal Trail see Visit Thanet website details.
 Take a pause in between your walking sojourn and enjoy a cuppa in style at The Italianate Glasshouse.
 It’s a Grade II historical monument.
 Located in King George VI Memorial Park.
 The park was once part of the 22acre estate of Sir Moses Montefiore, a British financier and former Sheriff of London, in the 1830’s.
 The house is gone but you can still enjoy your brew on a summers day in the glasshouse.

 Fan of regency period, think Bridgeton vibes.
 Stroll along the East Cliff area and you pass Regency and Victorian buildings, including Wellington Crescent which was built after the Napoleonic Wars at the time Ramsgate was a garrison town.

-I mentioned Van Gogh earlier, you can even on a trail based on his time in the year
+I mentioned Van Gogh earlier, you can even do a walking trail based on his time in the town.

 Have you ever been to Ramsgate?
 Where’s your special place there located.
 Where you recommend we to next time we visit?
 Comment below, I’d love to hear from you.

 (update July 13th 2022)

 (update 12th Nov 2022)